 For travelers, staying informed and prepared makes all the difference when plans change midair.
 It is not about panic but it is about being ready and trusting the process to get everyone home safe.

-Why was Delta Flight DL275 diverted LAX?
+Why did Delta Flight DL275 divert to LAX?

-Was anyone injured during the diversion of delta flight DL275 to LAX.?
+Was anyone injured during the diversion?

-How long was the delay after the diversion?
+How long was the delay after diversion?